list unsubscribe header explained

 Blog Sidebar Form

-Ever spend hours crafting the perfect email, only to have it disappear into the abyss of a spam box?
+Ever spent hours crafting the perfect email, only to have it disappear into the abyss of a spam box?
 Sending emails without an unsubscribe option is like dodging a knife storm blindfolded- hoping that recipients won’t mark your mail as spam’, but you never know!

 But, there’s a simple tip to save your email: the list-unsubscribe header.